Watch: Inside Auckland's first Bunnings $91k flat pack home, national retail chain aims to disrupt traditional construction methods

 In a challenge to traditional house-building methods, the Melbourne-headquartered retailer has begun selling flat pack homes into New Zealand under its own Clever Living Co. brand.

-Trent Building Solutions has erected the two-bedroom 83sq m stand-alone home at 43 Pleasant St opposite Onehunga High School, off Trafalgar St.
+Trent Building Solutions has erected the two-bedroom 83sq m stand-alone home off Trafalgar St.

 The north-facing weatherboard house is the Suffolk design of 82sq m and measures 11.4m long by 7.5m wide, has a separate laundry with walk-in linen storage cupboard, audio speakers in lightbulbs, security camera system installed within outdoor lights and bathroom with separate bath and shower.